devpython88/nova.h/DOC.md

 `roam(float speed, NovaRandomDevice* rd)`: Randomly roam around `moveTo(NovaVec2 target, float speed)`: Move towards target `roamTo(NovaVec2 target, float speed, NovaRandomDevice* rd)`: Roam towards target, in other words randomly move targets target in x or y axis, for example instead of going a straight diagonal path, go a rough diagonal path
+`updateMovement()`: Uses velocity and acceleration to move, Needs to be called if velocity movement is needed every frame `centerPivot()`: Center the origin to the center of the object (Overriden by NovaRenderImage for scaling)

 ## `novafile.h`